Misinference of interaction-free measurement from a classical system

 Interaction-free measurement in quantum mechanics seemingly allows one to obtain information about the quantum state of an object without its being “disturbed” by the measurement process.
 Similar ideas, such as negative result measurement, can be traced back to Renninger \cite{renninger_messungen_1960} and Dicke \cite{dicke_interactionfree_1981}.
 However, the currently accepted notion of interaction-free measurement is due to Elitzur and Vaidman \cite{elitzur_quantum_1993}, who argued that the presence of an object in an interferometer could modify the interference of a photon, even without any direct interaction between object and photon.
 The authors considered a Mach-Zehnder interferometer with a bomb placed along one of its arms (figure 1).
 The bomb has a highly sensitive trigger, so that any photon passing through it will detonate the bomb; however, if the bomb malfunctions, the photon passes undisturbed.
 Since a functioning or malfunctioning bomb is equivalent to its being present or absent in the interferometer, we adopt the latter description.
 The standard rationale for the effect is as follows \cite{elitzur_quantum_1993}.
 As the photon enters the first beam-splitter $B_1$, its wave function is split in two, with each part traveling along one arm of the interferometer.
 In the absence of a bomb, the two wave packets recombine at the second beam-splitter $B_2$, in which case the photon will be detected at detector $D_1$ with probability $1$.
 If the bomb is present, $50\%$ of the time the particle follows path 1 and detonates the bomb; otherwise, it follows path 2.
 As it does so, path 1 is blocked by the bomb, thus; interference between the two wave packets at $B_2$ is prevented, and the particle is detected at $D_1$ or $D_2$ with equal probability.
 Thus, if a particle is detected at $D_2$, it provides the experimenter information about the presence of a live bomb positioned along a path that it never traveled.
+After many realizations of the experiment in which the bomb is present $50\%$ of the time, the experimenter has a $25\%$ chance of detecting the particle at $D_2$ and so the bomb along path 1.